Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 After Muhammad ibn Qasim's influence in the 700s, Islam was restricted to Sindh and didn't spread much.

-First expeditions in to India were by a Turkic Sultan who established him self in the Afghan highlands he laid the foundations of future conquests in India.
+First expeditions in to India were by a Turkic Sultan who established himself in the Afghan highlands he laid the foundations of future conquests in India.
 The succeeding Ghurid dynasty, also ruled out of Afghanistan and they managed to capture Delhi in the year 1192 ironically though they were overturned by their own slave soldiers like the Mamluks who then called themselves the Delhi sultanate.
 Dehli sultanate ruled over parts of India from 1206 to 1526 when the Mughals arrived.
 Islam managed to find a foothold in India despite the Muslim population never outnumbering the Hindus particularly because of the Egalitarian nature of Islam which offered an escape from the Hindu caste system as well as Sufi orders being sponsored by the state.

 **Southeast Asia:**